 Crazy Simple Unicorn Log Splitter Plans

 The unicorn splitter is simply a simplified screw splitter that requires an engine and some other very basic materials to create a driving force to split wood through the log.
 Made to set stable on a flat surface, it could easily be mounted with a little more ingenuity for portable power.

 One of the perks of building your own splitter is that you can fully customize it.
 This design was made for easy town behind capability and powerful hydraulic cutting power.
 This guide provides how to make your own and also provides ideas for an upgrade if you are so inclined.

-When you have the means to create, and the need to split logs, the above plans highlight the may ideas you can incorporate into a log splitting machine.
-Located online for easy download, these step by step directions and photographs provide the ideas you need to make exactly what you want in a log splitter.
-The creation of any of these machines will save you time and money, and is a great tool to have handy for getting wood put up in a timely manner.
+When you have the means to create, and the need to split logs, the above plans highlight the many ideas you can incorporate into a log splitting machine.
+Located online for an easy download, these step by step directions and photographs provide the ideas you need to make exactly what you want in a log splitter.
+The creation of any of these machines will save you time and money and is a great tool to have handy for getting the wood put up in a timely manner.